Assessed value

-Assessed Value: This value is half of the fair market value of your property.
-This value changes each year based on the expected sale price of your property as determined by the assessor.
-The assessor studies groups of actual sales in neighborhoods, taking into consideration the description of your property (land value, building age and size, etc.), sales studies from Montcalm County, and State of Michigan guidelines.
+Assessed Value: This value is half of the fair market value of the property.
+This value changes each year based on the expected sale price of the property, as determined by the Assessor.
+The Assessor studies groups of actual sales in neighborhoods, taking into consideration the description of the property (land value, building age and size, etc.), sales studies from Montcalm County, and State of Michigan guidelines.

 In February of each year, property owners receive a "Notice of Assessment", which states the new Taxable and Assessed Values for that year.

-Taxable Value: This value is used to calculate your tax bill.
-Your tax bill is calculated by multiplying the Taxable Value and the millage rates (divided by 1000), plus a 1% administration fee.
+Taxable Value: The tax bill is calculated by multiplying the Taxable Value and the millage rates, and divided by 1,000; plus a 1% administration fee.

 Tax Exemption Forms: